mdeckebach/recdotgov/README.md

 ![Command Line Example](docs/cli_example.png)

 ### Option B: Run using Docker
-3. Install [Docker Desktop](https://www.docker.com/) and make sure Docker is running on your machine.
+3. Install [Docker Desktop](https://www.docker.com/) if you have not already.
 4. Download this repository to your local machine.
 ![Download from Github](docs/download.png)
 5. Unzip the file and navigate to the location of the unzipped project.